FatemeGhasemi/auto-changelog/README.md

-      --merge-pattern [regex]         # add custom regex pattern for merge commits --ignore-commit-pattern [regex] # pattern to ignore when parsing commits --tag-pattern [regex]           # override regex pattern for release tags --tag-prefix [prefix]           # prefix used in version tags, default: v --starting-commit [hash]        # starting commit to use for changelog generation --sort-commits [property]       # sort commits by property [relevance, date, date-desc], default: relevance --include-branch [branch]       # one or more branches to include commits from, comma separated
+      --merge-pattern [regex]         # add custom regex pattern for merge commits --ignore-commit-pattern [regex] # pattern to ignore when parsing commits --tag-pattern [regex]           # override regex pattern for release tags --starting-commit [hash]        # starting commit to use for changelog generation --sort-commits [property]       # sort commits by property [relevance, date, date-desc], default: relevance --include-branch [branch]       # one or more branches to include commits from, comma separated